 Like a 401(k), money is taken directly out of your paycheck.
 Like a Roth IRA, you pay taxes on your contributions, but withdrawals in retirement are tax-free, provided you have held the account for at least five years and don’t withdraw until you reach 59.

 Contribution details: Same as the traditional 401(k): Employees contribute, sometimes employers may also contribute.
-Total contribution limits are $19,000 in 2019.
-Catch-up contributions of an additional $6,000 are allowed for those 50 and older.
-Note: if you have both a traditional and Roth 401(k), your total contribution limits between the two is $19,000.
+Total contribution limits are $19,500 for the 2020 and 2021 tax years.
+Catch-up contributions of an additional $6,500 are allowed for those 50 and older.
+Note: If you have both a traditional and Roth 401(k), your total contribution limits between the two is $19,500.

-Withdrawal rules: Required minimum distributions (RMDs) must be taken in the year you turn 70 ½.
+Withdrawal rules: Roth 401(k)s are subject to required minimum distribution (RMD) rules.
 To qualify for tax-free withdrawals, you must have held the account for a minimum of five years and be at least 59 ½ years old.